nethesis/queueexit/README.md

 # QueueExit FreePBX Module
-QueueExit FreePBX module allow to configure different destination for calls that fail from queue.
+QueueExit FreePBX module allow to configure a different destination for failed calls of a queue.
-This module can differentiate the call destination based on the value of QUEUESTATUS variable.
+This module can choose a different destination based on the value of QUEUESTATUS variable.

 ## Configuration